drhsqlite/fossil-mirror/www/interwiki.md

 is used for Hash and Wiki links.
 If only the base URL is provided, then the intermap will only allow Path style interwiki links.
-The Hash and Wiki style interwiki links are only allowed if the necessary extensions for provided in the intermap.
+The Hash and Wiki style interwiki links are only allowed if the necessary extensions are provided in the intermap.

 ## Disadvantages and Limitations